Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Protein Sequence Generation

-\paragraph{HMMER validation.} To provide a biologically meaningful validity metric beyond amino acid composition, we validated all generated sequences against the Pfam RRM profile HMM using HMMER~3.4~\cite{hmmer3}.
+To provide a biologically meaningful validity metric beyond amino acid composition, we validated all generated sequences against the Pfam RRM profile HMM using HMMER~3.4~\cite{hmmer3}.
 Gap characters were removed from each generated sequence before submission to \texttt{hmmsearch}.
-All $150$ generated sequences from every method pass at $E$-value~$<0.01$, with SA at generation temperature achieving a median $E$-value of $8.1{\times}10^{-34}$ -- far below the threshold and lower (better) than the stored sequences' median of $2.5{\times}10^{-22}$.
-The generated sequences achieve better $E$-values because the generation process produces smoother, more canonical sequences that match the HMM consensus closely.
-The $100\%$ pass rate confirms that SA-generated sequences are biologically valid RRM family members, not arbitrary sequences that happen to share amino acid composition statistics (Table~\ref{tab:protein-main}).
+All $150$ generated sequences from every method passed at $E$-value~$<0.01$, with SA at generation temperature achieving a median $E$-value of $8.1{\times}10^{-34}$, far below the threshold and lower (better) than the stored sequences' median of $2.5{\times}10^{-22}$.
+The generated sequences achieved better $E$-values because the generation process produced smoother, more canonical sequences that matched the HMM consensus closely; the $100\%$ pass rate confirmed that SA-generated sequences were biologically valid RRM family members, not arbitrary sequences that happened to share amino acid composition statistics (Table~\ref{tab:protein-main}).

-\paragraph{Position-specific fidelity.} The global amino acid KL divergence aggregates frequencies across all positions.
-To verify that SA preserves \emph{position-specific} conservation patterns, we computed the KL divergence independently at each of the $L{=}71$ aligned positions and report the mean.

-SA in the generation regime achieves a mean per-position KL of $2.92$, compared to $9.99$ for the VAE ($3.4{\times}$ lower), $7.52$ for bootstrap, and $9.09$ for GMM-PCA (Table~\ref{tab:protein-main}).
-This confirmed that the advantage extends beyond global composition to position-specific conservation patterns: SA correctly identifies which positions are conserved and which are variable, preserving the position-specific amino acid distribution at each residue.
-MALA at generation temperature achieves a comparable $2.96$.
+The global amino acid KL divergence aggregates frequencies across all positions; to verify that SA preserved \emph{position-specific} conservation patterns, we computed the KL divergence independently at each of the $L{=}71$ aligned positions and reported the mean.
+SA in the generation regime achieved a mean per-position KL of $2.92$, compared to $9.99$ for the VAE ($3.4{\times}$ lower), $7.52$ for bootstrap, and $9.09$ for GMM-PCA (Table~\ref{tab:protein-main}).
+This confirmed that the advantage extended beyond global composition to position-specific conservation patterns: SA correctly identified which positions were conserved and which were variable, preserving the position-specific amino acid distribution at each residue, and MALA at generation temperature achieved a comparable $2.96$.